gizembrasser/russian-troop-scraper/README.md

 The `/project` folder contains R code files used to conduct the analysis.
 These files will print some handy statistics about the data to the console.

-The `/visuals` folder contains maps of Ukraine and the surrounding area with military units plotted over time, created by R's leaflet library.
+The `/visuals/maps` folder contains maps of Ukraine and the surrounding area with military units plotted over time, created by R's leaflet library.
 Right-click on one of the HTML files and select 'Copy Path', paste the URL into a browser in order to view the map.

+The `/visuals/graphs` folder